number-25/MotifScanner.jl/src/ScanSequenceExact_workbook.md

 Scan a sequence for an exact motif match - ScanSequenceExact.jl

+TODO
+* Rewrite code below to reflect functonalisation of the src code
 * Allow the input of a list of motifs?

 ## Handle arguments